“Found Sound” – Creative Play for All Ages

 🪵 What is Found Sound?

-Found Sound is all about discovering rhythm in everyday life.
+It’s all about discovering rhythm in everyday life.
 It’s the art of making music with things that aren’t traditional instruments.

-Think of it as a sound adventure—search your home, yard, or the great outdoors for objects that produce percussive or rhythmic sounds.
+Think of it as a sound adventure—search your home, garage, yard, or the great outdoors for objects that produce percussive or rhythmic sounds.

 Before the event, go on a little scavenger hunt and find items that can be: